Swapnil2106/Scented_colors/Problem-Definition.md

 ## >Problem definition version<sub>(1.1)</sub>

-**"Design a small,portable and accurate sorting machine which can sort incense sticks boxes based on its color and shape".**
+**"Design a small,portable time efficient durable and accurate sorting machine which can sort incense sticks boxes based on its color and shape".**
 <br>

 ## >1.2 Identify constraints